ThomasBrdes/bike-count-DSB/README.md

 - `model_tuning.ipynb`: Used to fine-tune the model's hyperparameters.
 - `Training_model.ipynb`: For merging all data, preprocess it, testing it on different models and visualize final results.
 - `Training_model_pipeline_final.ipynb`: Pipeline of the best model obtained from `Training_model.ipynb` with predictions of final test dataset.

-### `submissions/`
-Contains Python function modules that are used to format and submit predictions to Kaggle competitions.
-These functions ensure that submissions adhere to the competition's requirements.
-- `estimator_submission.py`: Python file for submission of our final solution on Kaggle.

-### utils/
-This directory includes utility scripts that support data operations:
-- `get_data.py`: Functions for loading, cleaning, and merging datasets to prepare them for analysis and training.

 ### Submissions